rgowthaman/GenPasswd/README.md

 Usage : genpasswd [options]

 Options:
-  --version                            show program's version number and exit -h,             --help               show this help message and exit -l LENGTH,      --length=LENGTH      To set Length to the password -r REPEAT,      --repeat             To repeat the characters in the password -n IGNORE,      --no=IGNORE          To ignore unwanted characters to the password -o ONLY,        --only=ONLY          To create password only using wanted characters -i INCLUDE,     --include=INCLUDE    To include characters to the password
+  --version                                     show program's version number and exit -h,                 --help                    show this help message and exit -l LENGTH,          --length=LENGTH           To set Length to the password -r REPEAT,          --repeat                  To repeat the characters in the password -n IGNORE,          --no=IGNORE               To ignore unwanted characters to the password -o ONLY,            --only=ONLY               To create password only using wanted characters -i INCLUDE,         --include=INCLUDE         To include characters to the password -s SEPARATOR,       --separator=SEPARATOR     The separator character -c SEPARATORLENGTH, --seplen=SEPARATORLENGTH  The length of characters between separator --separation                                  To separate password characters using separator
 ```

 ###